About

 • 3:10 Award Presentation and Solution Discussion

-We will no longer be providing logins for our lab machines.
 You should bring your own laptop with the tools to compile and/or run programs written in the supported language of your choice.
+No computers will be provided.

 Previous Contests